reuters-graphics/bluprint/README.md

 `cmds` are arrays passed as arguments to a synchronous [child process](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options).

 In each array, the first item is a string representing the command.
-The second is an array of strings passed to the command as arguments.
+The second is an array passed to the command as arguments.

 ### log